-Home-Based Gun Shops Abound in New Jersey
+Home-Based Gun Shops in New Jersey

-Can you imagine finding out your next door neighbor has a license to legally sell guns?
+But, could you imagine finding out your next door neighbor has a license to legally sell guns?
 If you live in New Jersey, it’s entirely possible.
 While NJ has some of the strictest weapons laws on record in the country, licensed arms dealers have every right to sell firearms anywhere in the state (almost) – including right out of their own living rooms – as long as they comply with two important guidelines:

 - The house has to be zoned for a home-based business